alainwolf/roll.urown.net/desktop/secrets/gpg.rst

 Systemd User Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^

 In Ubuntu 20.04.1 there is a script which tells SystemD services, how to communicate with the GnuPG SSH Agent.
 But it somehow lacks the execution bit.
 This
-`might be a bug <https://bugs.launchpad.net/ubuntu/+source/gnupg2/+bug/1901724>`_, but for the time beeing ...
+`might be a bug <https://bugs.launchpad.net/ubuntu/+source/gnupg2/+bug/1901724>`_, but for the time being ...

 ::